 Data protection laws require us to have a legal basis for processing your personal data.

 We may rely on your explicit consent as our legal basis for processing your personal data.
 This is because you decide what personal data and special category data you wish to share with us.
 You have the right to withdraw your consent at any time by contacting our DPO.
-Once you have withdrawn your consent, we will no longer process your personal data for the purposes set out in this Policy, unless have another legal basis for doing so.
+Once you have withdrawn your consent, we will no longer process your personal data for the purposes set out in this Policy, unless we have another legal basis for doing so.

 We may also have a legitimate interest in processing your personal data to allow us to respond to your queries and make changes to our website in response to your feedback, if appropriate.
 In considering whether we have a legitimate interest in processing your personal data, we will take into account any impact of our processing of your personal data on you and what steps we can take to minimise any such impact.